cheminfo/eln-docs/docs/30_structural_analysis/mass/20_fragmentation/README.md

 Analysis of mass fragments of small molecules obtained for example by electronic impact may be cumbersome.

-In order to facilitate the process, this tool allow to draw a molecule and select the breakable bonds.
-The system will then generate all the possible fragments and will recombine them.
+To facilitate the process, this tool allows you to draw a molecule and select the breakable bonds.
+The system will then generate all the possible fragments and recombine them.

 ### Select the ionization method